abojoudah/cs496-codeswitching/data/arabic-english-cs/arcs-README.md

 | `AMBIG` | Ambiguous token | — |
 | `LANG3` | Third language token | — |

-**Note:** Although `MIX` is defined in the original label set, no tokens in the corpus are actually labeled as MIX.
-Intra-word code-switched tokens (e.g. bi-working, el-meeting) remain labeled under their dominant language (typically EN) in the source data.
+**Note:** No tokens in the corpus are labeled as MIX.
+The original annotators handled intra-word code-switching by splitting tokens into their component parts (e.g. "elmix" is split into "el" as AR and "mix" as EN) rather than using a single MIX tag.

 ## Label Mapping to Our Unified Scheme